roykim2005/roykim2005.github.io/researchinterests.md

 ### Current Research

+**Numerical Modeling of the 1/1 Internal Kink Mode and Kadomtsev Reconnection in Tokamak Plasmas**

+Implementing the Kadomtsev reconnection model in TJ Suite, a tokamak tearing mode stability analysis program.

 **Mathematical Methods and Applications in Classical and Modern Physics**

 A comprehensive review of mathematical methods in physics; topics include advanced calculus and calculus of variations, complex analysis, ordinary and partial differential equations, linear algebra, differential geometry, group theory, and theory of special functions.